BSc, MSc Carleton University (Ottawa)

 Noncovalent Interactions in Chemistry and Physics

 Noncovalent interactions play a central role in determining structure and reactivity throughout chemistry and physics.
 Our group develops and applies computational methods to understand this role.
-We are also currently editing a book entitled "Noncovalent interactions in quantum chemistry and physics: Theory and application", which we expect to be published by Elsevier in early 2017.
+We are also currently editing a book entitled "Noncovalent interactions in quantum chemistry and physics: Theory and application", which was published by Elsevier in 2017.
 The book features contributions from some of the world-leading researchers in the field.